Andeweg01/tradTracker/README.md

 The photographs used on the site are my own.

 ## Acknowledgements
 The overall design is my own.
-The hamburger navigation on top comes from [Bootstrap](https://getbootstrap.com/).
+The hamburger navigation on top is taken from [Bootstrap](https://getbootstrap.com/).
 Much of the html and css code is based on earlier lessons in the CodeInstitute course.
 JavaScript code has been tough for me.
 I have tried different approaches based on fellow student's code, a good friends' code who is well versed in Java but not JavaScript.
-I learned a lot about the structure, but got lost in the differences in syntax.
+From that I learned a lot about structure, but the difference in syntax made it hard to use.
 Ultimately the help of my mentor Aaron Sinnott got me through the challenges of cracking the puzzle.
-He has shown me some latest developments in how to approach the filtering and redrawing the Google Maps map, resulting in a compact script that tested successfully on all devices available to me physically and only showing standard errors on the bootstrap library in validators.
+He has shown me some latest developments in how to approach filtering and redrawing Google Maps maps, resulting in a very compact script that tested successfully on all devices available to me physically and only showing standard errors on the bootstrap library in validators.

 I thank the Code Institute for their well organised and enthousiastic support.
 Their commitment to my success is much appreciated.